sharan7898/SDLC-DOC/README.md

 ## RAD Model
 <br>

-The RAD (Rapid Application Development) model is based on iterative prototyping and iterative development without involving any specific planning.
-The process of developing the software itself requires the planning necessary for product development.
-Rapid application development aims to gather customer needs through workshops or focus teams, initial testing of iterations, using iterative models, reusing existing designs, continuous integration, and faster delivery.
-If the requirements are well understood and described, and the project scope is a constraint, the RAD process enables a development team to create a fully functional system within a concise time period.
+* The RAD (Rapid Application Development) model is based on iterative prototyping and iterative development without involving any specific planning.

+* Rapid application development aims to gather customer needs through workshops or focus teams, initial testing of iterations, using iterative models, reusing existing designs, continuous integration, and faster delivery.

+* If the requirements are well understood and described, and the project scope is a constraint, the RAD process enables a development team to create a fully functional system within a concise time period.

 #### **Phases**
 <br>